 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-This curried sweet potato soup recipe is super easy and a little different from your normal sweet potato soup recipe.
-The curry gives it a nice little kick and there's a secret ingredient in it that sneaks even more veggies into your dinner!
+This curried sweet potato soup recipe is super easy and slightly different from your typical sweet potato soup recipe.
+The curry gives it a nice little kick, and there's a secret ingredient in it that sneaks even more veggies into your dinner!

 HOW TO COOK SWEET POTATOES

-The first step to making curried sweet potato soup is to cook your sweet potatoes.
-There are a few different ways that you can do this.
+Before you start making curried sweet potato soup, you’ll need to cook your sweet potatoes.
+There are a few different ways that you can do this:

-Heat your oven to 350.
-Wash your sweet potato and stab it several times with a fork to let steam escape.
+- Oven – Heat your oven to 350°F. Wash your sweet potato and stab it several times with a fork to let steam escape.
 Wrap it in aluminum foil and place in the oven.
 Bake for about one hour, or until completely tender when pierced with a fork.

-Note: Make sure there is extra foil in the bottom of your oven, because sugary juice will leak out of your sweet potato and burn on the bottom of your oven!
-This happens to me every time, even when I carefully wrap the sweet potato in foil.
-You can also just place the wrapped sweet potato on a baking sheet to prevent leaks.
+Pro Tip: Make sure there is extra foil or an oven liner in the bottom of your oven because sugary juice will leak out of your sweet potato and burn on the bottom of your oven!
+You can also place the wrapped sweet potato on a baking sheet to prevent leaks.

 This soup goes well with just about anything!
-Try out these ideas to really take your soup that extra mile.
+Try out these ideas to really take it that extra mile:

 NOTES FOR MAKING SWEET POTATO SOUP